 Somewhat similar to the family plans belonging to the big four networks, you can share your minutes, text, and data through the Consumer Cellular wireless Family Share plan.
 The plan is flexible and low-cost, complete with free calls between all phones on the same account.
 Family members can be added for just $10 per month per line to any plan.

 Consumer Cellular does feature unlimited talk and text plans alongside its limited plans, but there is no unlimited data service.
-While unlimited talk and text are great, you may have a hankering for data, so you may want to opt for a truly unlimited data plan.
+While unlimited talk and text are great, you may have a hankering for data, so you may want to opt for an unlimited data plan.

 What Phones Can I Get With Consumer Cellular?

 So what does Consumer Cellular offer in its device arsenal?

 Consumer Cellular wireless sells its own simple flip phones, dubbed the Consumer Cellular 101 and Doro PhoneEasy 626, for cheap prices.
 While the Consumer Cellular 101 bears simple-to-use features, the PhoneEasy 626 takes convenience a step further, featuring a bright and colorful main display screen, big, easy-to-read and raised buttons with large print, and high volume levels and speakerphone.

 On a surprising note, Consumer Cellular also offers the latest iPhone and Samsung Galaxy phones.
 Additionally, you'll find other Android phones as well.
 With that being said, the provider also allows consumers to pay using EasyPay, which is simply a finance option.